FolkerKinzel/VCards/src/Examples/GettingStarted.md

 The `VCardBuilder` class provides a fluent API for building and editing VCard objects.

 The properties of the VCardBuilder class have the same names as those of the VCard class.
-Each of these properties gets a struct that provides methods to edit the corresponding <see cref="VCard"/> property.
+Each of these properties gets a struct that provides methods to edit the corresponding VCard property.
 Each of these methods return the VCardBuilder instance so that the calls can be chained.

-The `Create` method initializes a VCardBuilder instance that creates a new VCard instance.
-The `VCardBuilder.VCard` property gets the VCard object the VCardBuilder has created.
+The `VCardBuilder.Create` method overloads initialize a VCardBuilder, which creates a new VCard instance or edits an existing one.
+The `VCardBuilder.VCard` property gets the VCard object that the VCardBuilder created or manipulated.

-Call the `VCardBuilder.Edit(VCard)` method to edit an existing VCard instance.

 See an example how `VCardBuilder` can be used:
 ```csharp